3cn-ecn/nantralPlatform/docs/docs/dev/guides/rest-api.md

             # does not modify the database, then allow
             return True
         # else, if the method ask to modify the database (POST, PUT, PATCH, DELETE),
-        # then check that the use is an admin
+        # then check that the user is an admin
         return request.user.is_superuser